pwcrack/VNC-into-Kali-with-same-Session-Display-as-Physical-User/README.md

 With your system still unlocked, from a second system you can test your set-up again by connecting over VNC on port 5900 and you should still be prompted for your VNC password and you should then be able to see your physical desktop.

-7. Modify LightDM Configuration
+7. Monitor dbus for locking event and restart x11vnc1 service when that happens

+Add a line to Sudo crontab

-sudo nano /etc/lightdm/lightdm.conf
+sudo crontab -e

-in the [Seat:*] section find the line that currently reads:  “#display-setup-script=” and uncomment it and change it to:

-display-setup-script=sudo service x11vnc restart
+Add the following line to sudo crontab:

+@reboot bash -c 'dbus-monitor --system "type='signal',sender='org.freedesktop.login1',path='/org/freedesktop/login1/seat/seat0',interface='org.freedesktop.DBus.Properties',member='PropertiesChanged'" | grep --line-buffered "ActiveSession" | while read line; do sudo service x11vnc1 restart; done'

-8. Restart LightDM
+8. Reboot

-Be careful with this next command.
-This is like a reboot and will close all your open windows and force a login.
-Make sure to save any open work before you run this command.

-sudo service lightdm restart

 You should now be ready to test your remote VNC connection.
-Since you just restarted lightdm, from a remote machine you can connect to VNC on port 5900.
+From a remote machine you can connect to VNC on port 5900.
 You should see your physical login screen.
 As you login over VNC you should be able to see the same login on the physical machine.
 If you lock your session (in VNC or physically) the VNC screen should go to Black.
 When this happens disconnect from VNC.
 To restore your VNC session, create a VNC connection to your machine on port 5901.
 You will be prompted for you VNC password.
 You will then see the physical login screen.
 Login and as you complete the login VNC will disconnect.
 The physical machine will have its desktop unlocked and you can now connect to the desktop through VNC on port 5900 again.

 To tunnel VNC over ssh, from linux first create the tunnels: